 Bandwidth is appealing because it's measurable.
 You can put a number on it, write a check, and watch the gauge move.
 When a transfer is slow, the most visible thing is bandwidth, so bandwidth becomes the presumed culprit.

-The trouble is, raw throughput rarely tells the whole story.
-A single 10-gigabit pipe doesn’t help you if your transfer process is sending one file at a time, waiting for an ack, and burning ten milliseconds of latency on each handshake.
+The trouble is that raw bandwidth rarely tells the whole story.
+A single 10-gigabit pipe doesn't help you if your transfer process is sending one file at a time, waiting for the other side to confirm it arrived, and burning ten milliseconds of latency on each handshake.

 More pipe doesn't fix that.
 More design does.